17th Congress of the All-Union Communist Party (Bolsheviks)

-The 17th Congress of the All-Union Communist Party (Bolsheviks) (XVII съезд ВКП(б)), popularly known as the Executed Congress (as the majority of those present at the Congress were arrested and executed during the Great Purge) was held from 26 January to 10 February 1934.
+The 17th Congress of the All-Union Communist Party (Bolsheviks) (XVII съезд ВКП(б)), popularly known as the Executed Congress (as the majority of those elected at the Congress were arrested and executed during the Great Purge) was held from 26 January to 10 February 1934.
 The congress was attended by 1,225 delegates with a casting vote and 736 delegates with a consultative vote, representing 1,872,488 party members and 935,298 candidate members.

+Background

+By 1933, Stalin's dominance was empirically secured through patronage networks and the OGPU's surveillance, which monitored and neutralized residual opposition.
+Yet claims of party unity masked underlying fractures, as evidenced by the Ryutin affair, a 194-page manifesto by Martemyan Ryutin denouncing Stalin as an "unscrupulous intriguer" and "gravedigger of the Revolution" for deviating from Leninism via forced collectivization and personality cult, while demanding his removal and policy reversals.
+The OGPU arrested Ryutin and 24 associates, exiling them and expelling figures like Kamenev and Zinoviev for failing to report it.

 Events

+The 17th Congress of the All-Union Communist Party (Bolsheviks) convened on January 26, 1934, in the Great Hall of the Kremlin in Moscow, marking the first party congress since 1929.
+The opening session immediately transitioned into the presentation of the Central Committee's report by Stalin, which reviewed the party's work over the preceding four years and set the tone for the proceedings.
+His report emphasized industrial and agricultural advancements amid ongoing collectivization efforts.

+The agenda was adopted unanimously, encompassing key elements such as the Central Committee report, contributions from the Central Control Commission, and addresses by foreign communist delegations.
+Procedural votes on organizational matters, including the agenda and session rules, passed without dissent, highlighting the tightly orchestrated environment where opposition was precluded.
+Over the initial days, delegates began delivering hundreds of speeches strictly aligned with the leadership's positions, with no deviations permitted in the formal structure.

-During the elections to the 17th Central Committee Stalin received a significant number (over a hundred, although the precise number is unknown) of negative votes, whereas only three delegates crossed out the name of the increasingly popular, Stalin-aligned Leningrad party boss, Sergei Kirov.
+During the elections to the 17th Central Committee Stalin received a significant number (over a hundred, although the precise number is unknown; one account stated that he received 292 negative votes) of negative votes, whereas only three delegates crossed out the name of the increasingly popular, Stalin-aligned Leningrad party boss, Sergei Kirov.
 The results were subsequently covered up on Stalin's orders and it was officially reported that Stalin also received only three negative votes.

 During the Congress a group of veteran party members approached Kirov with the suggestion that he replace Stalin as the party leader.
 Kirov declined the offer and reported the conversation to Stalin, as he was very much loyal to Stalin.